AstarNetwork/astar-docs/docs/builder-guides/XVM and WASM/interact_with_wasm_contract.md

   });
 ```

 If we perform the same `query.get` read on the value now, it would be `124`.
-For lower-level access, like we have in the `Blueprint` via `.createContract` you can also perform the execution via the `.exec` function, which would yield equivalent results -
+For lower-level access, like we have in the `Blueprint` via `.createContract` we can also perform the execution via the `.exec` function, which would yield equivalent results -

 ```javascript
 // Send the transaction, like elsewhere this is a normal submittable